Nanjemoy, Maryland: History

-Nanjemoy and the creek draw their names from a Native American tribe.
+Nanjemoy and the creek draw their names from a sub-group of the Piscataway people.

+Captives recently arrived from Gambia in the snow Peggy, captained by William Sharp, were offered for sale at Nanjemoy from July 30-August 3, 1770.
+The sale was arranged by Barnes and Ridgate, of Port Tobacco.

 The Confederate-sympathizing area saw occupation by a large force of the Union army during the early part of the American Civil War, with an encampment of about 12,000 soldiers near Chicamuxen, a few miles (kilometers) north of the Nanjemoy area.

 In the last years of World War I, the Allied sea-power had been weakened by German submarines.
 The U.S. military used wooden ships, many of which were built and anchored in Widewater, Virginia, but the war ended before they could be used.
-Most ships were moved across the Potomac river to a secluded bay called Mallows Bay that served as a junkyard.
+Most ships were moved across the Potomac River to a secluded bay called Mallows Bay that served as a junkyard.
 Some were deconstructed but most of the ships sank.
 In 1970 a representative from the Audubon Society testified that the wrecks had become an "integral part of the ecosystem."
 In the 1990s the area was found to contain longboats from the Revolutionary era and modern ships.
 The State of Maryland placed Mallows Bay in a protected status in 2002, and in September 3, 2019 the bay became part of the Mallows Bay–Potomac River National Marine Sanctuary.
 The sunken hulls of dozens of the ships still are visible at low tide at Mallows Bay, and they are regarded as the "largest shipwreck fleet in the Western Hemisphere."

 Famous people born in Nanjemoy include Raphael Semmes, captain of the Confederate cruiser CSS Alabama, and Matthew Henson, with whom Robert Peary explored the Arctic in 1909 and who with Peary may have discovered the North Pole.